Keeping Warm and Safe

 - Turn off the lights if you are not in the room

 - Only boil as much water as you need.

 - Turn off any electrical chargers once finished

 - Avoid blocking radiators

 - Phone 0800 169 65650 to claim a free ‘Winter Wrapped Up’ information guide from Age UK

-- If you were born on or before 5 July 1952 you can claim the Winter Fuel payment.
-Contact your local Citizens Advice for more information.
-Phone 0344 4111 444
+- If you were born on or before 26 Sept 1955 you can claim the Winter Fuel payment.
+Contact your local Citizens Advice for more information call 0344 4111 444.

 - Cumbria libraries offer a home delivery service for people who are unable to visit the library because of mobility problems or ill health.
 Contact your local library here.

 - Choose is a price comparison site with helpful guides on getting help with paying your fuel bills and home insulation and boilers for free.

 - There are free grants from Carlisle City Council and Eden District Council for heating repairs and for first-time central heating or boiler servicing.
 You do not have to be on welfare benefits to qualify.
 Grants are available regardless of fuel type and some grants are available even to private rented residents. https://www.carlisle.gov.uk/Residents/Housing-and-Homeless/HomeLife